College Items

 Indian from Howard's ambulance........................Story of the Emblem exhibited .......
 (Photos by Pete Foster)

-Pete was going to propose endorsement by our Class, at it's Annual meeting during Reunion, a recommendation to the College for adoption of this symbol as its official mascot and example of its HISTORY, ORIGIN, RESOURSEFULNESS, COMPETITIVENESS AND ENDURANCE.
+Pete was going to propose endorsement by our Class, at it's Annual meeting during Reunion, a recommendation to the College for adoption of this symbol as its official mascot and example of its HISTORY, ORIGIN, RESOURSEFULNESS, PURPOSE, COMPETITIVENESS AND ENDURANCE.
 Class members requested that we consult with representatives of the Native American Program group to elicit recommendations and reactions to the idea.
 This process was pursued by your webmaster which resulted in President Sam inviting Michael Hanitchak, Director of the NAP to speak at the meeting in June.

-Michael's talk unexpectedly centered on the subject of the importance of the origination of the College having to do with eduction of native indians and his interest in pursuing ways in which people could be continually reminded of the "Co-founders" Rev. Eleazar Wheelock and Rev. Samson Occum.
+Michael's talk unexpectedly centered on the subject of the importance of the origination of the College having to do with eduction of native Indians and his interest in pursuing ways in which people could be continually reminded of the "Co-founders" Rev. Eleazar Wheelock and Rev. Samson Occum.
 He invited those interested to enter into discussions with him to explore such objectives.
 Several of us at the meeting were interested.

 There are a number of reasons for such a return to this tradition on the campus.
 They have to do with: